MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 #### Configure deep link using TeamsJS library

-Applications can use the TeamsJS library to initiate the app installation dialog, eliminating the need for manual deep link generation.
+Applications can use TeamsJS library to initiate the app installation dialog, eliminating the need for manual deep link generation.
 Here's an example of how to trigger the app installation dialog using TeamsJS within your application:

-Applications can use the TeamsJS library to open the app install dialog without manually generating the deep link.
-Here's an example of how to trigger the app install dialog using TeamsJS within your app:

 # [TeamsJS v2](#tab/teamsjs-v2)